Why the yoga mat was first rolled out

 What have I been up to since I started teaching?

 I’ve had plenty of adventures, personal experiences and professional development.
 Where do I start?
 One of the first highlights I can remember is teaching yoga to the university students at University of Canberra (Ressies).
-I am still on campus there at UC FitX gym.
+I was on campus at UC FitX gym until 2020.
 My time has been donated for various causes: Canberra Pet Rescue and their Cats on Mats fundraising events to save and rehome kittens and cats, Yoga for Dignity by Share the Dignity to help women in need, and I held a fundraising class for Canteen’s Bandanna Day.
 There have been many events attended or taught at, both online and in person, like Summer’s End Yoga Festival, many Yoga Australia ACT events and online forums, International Women’s Day, Global Yoga Therapy Day, and the list goes on.
 Plus, in 2019 I held my first local suburban retreat.
 That was a great experience and I hope to hold a retreat in my home country, New Zealand, sometime in the future.
 I’m thinking the Southern Alps in Autumn, local food and day adventures!